Semver release tracking

 Fields

-sort: semver orders the surviving tags by semantic version, highest first.
+sort: semver orders the surviving pipeline tags by version, highest first.

 Variations